julianogm/julianogm/README.md

-- Solving problems and turning ideas into code.
+#### Solving problems and turning ideas into code

+Currently working with Ruby on Rails, React, MySQL and AWS

 ---